elimisteve/website/app/_includes/homepage/pitch.md

 Everything to deal with your emails, files, social life, website and many more!

-### We offer a personal managed server for you, your familly or your organisation.
+### We offer a personal managed server for you, your family or your organisation.

 We've figured out the hard parts of server management, so you don't have to worry about them.